Nikon gives its NIKKOR Z 24mm f/1.8 S lens the official stamp

 The lens roadmap shows this leaves just two lenses before the year is up, namely a NIKKOR 70-200mm f/2.8 S lens and the super-fast, attention-seeking NIKKOR Z 58mm f/0.95 S Noct, a lens that stole most of the headlines at the system's launch.

-The NIKKOR Z 24mm f/1.8 S will be available from mid-to-late October at a price of $999.95.
-Pricing information for the UK and Australia has not yet been disclosed.
+The NIKKOR Z 24mm f/1.8 S will be available from mid-to-late October at a price of $999.95 in the US and £1,049 in the UK.
+In India, Nikon has priced the new 24mm lens at Rs 86,950 and it will be available from authorized retailers.
+Pricing information for Australia has not yet been disclosed.